menu

 Point Arena is a blue-collar town, with 41.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Point Arena is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Point Arena who work in office and administrative support (14.42%), maintenance occupations (9.62%), and farm management occupations (9.62%).

-A relatively large number of people in Point Arena telecommute to their jobs.
-Overall, about 21.79% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.79% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Point Arena is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.